 - Mere Descriptiveness.
 If the USPTO decides a mark is merely descriptive, that means the mark closely describes the goods/services it promotes.
-(The USPTO isn’t keen on this.)
-If a car repair shop called Auto Repair tried to trademark their business name, it would likely be refused on merely descriptive grounds.
+(The USPTO isn’t keen on this.
+They’re even less keen on generic marks, which say exactly what’s for sale.)
 A car repair shop called Fixin’ Brakes & Motors could be labeled merely descriptive since the mark describes basic functions of the service.

 Nonfinal and Final Office Actions